NanduWasTaken/Proxy/README.md

 > Works with any HTTPS API!

 ---

-## ⚠️ Disclaimer
+> [!WARNING]

-This is a public open proxy and **should not be used to forward sensitive credentials** without additional security layers.
+> This is a public open proxy and **should not be used to forward sensitive credentials** without additional security layers.
+> This proxy should not be used for any purpose which is deemed not fit by the maintainers(eg: Malicious Use... etc)

 ---

 ## 👨‍💻 Creator

 Made with ❤️ by [@NanduWasTaken](https://github.com/NanduWasTaken)

+> 🔧 Made by developers, for developers.
 > Open-source and free to use forever ✌️
-> 🔧 Made by developers, for developers